FAQ for project partner

 Is it possible to report travel and accommodation costs of observers?

-There are no specific rules as regards the reimbursement of costs on observer level.
-Project partners can reimburse the travel and accommodation costs of any expert (including observers) if agreed in advance (written agreement, information on the expected input of the body, the estimated amount and procedure of reimbursement) and if the presence of the observer is justified.
+Project partners can reimburse the travel and accommodation costs of any expert, which includes observers, if agreed in advance (written agreement, information on the expected input of the body, the estimated amount and procedure of reimbursement) and if the presence of the observer is justified.

-In case of applying the real costs method for “external expertise and service costs”, these costs can be reported under the budget line “external expertise and services costs”.
+In case of applying the real costs method for “external expertise and service costs”, these costs shall be reported under the budget line “external expertise and services costs”.

 In case of applying the 40% flat rate for other costs, the costs on observer level are covered with this flat rate.